Which Of The Following Classes Of Biological Molecules Includes Enzymes

 Conclusion

 Enzymes, those remarkable biological catalysts, belong to the class of biological molecules known as proteins.
-Their intricate structure, derived from the sequence of amino acids, is what enables them to perform their essential functions in virtually every biological process.
+Their layered structure, derived from the sequence of amino acids, is what enables them to perform their essential functions in virtually every biological process.
 From the digestion of food to the synthesis of DNA, enzymes are the unsung heroes of life, orchestrating a symphony of chemical reactions that keep us alive and functioning.